Near-Optimal Dynamic Asset Allocation in Financial Markets with Trading Constraints: Numerical Illustration

-We note that the CV's and confidence intervals increase with $T$.
-However, the AL's remain unaffected, which suggests annual stability in the method's performance.
+We note that the CVs and confidence intervals increase with $T$.
+However, the ALs remain unaffected, which suggests annual stability in the method's performance.
 Intuitively, the aberration of the approximate $x_t$ from the true $x_t^{\mathrm{opt}}$ is subjected to an extended stream of $z_{u,t}$ for higher $T$ and thus accumulates more outwardly for expanded $T$.
-Table \ref{tab3} furthermore reveals that besides the size of the dissimilitude in levels of risk-aversion, the individual magnitudes of $\gamma_d$ and $\gamma_u$ affect the approximation's potency.
-Observe that the risk-profile of $\gamma_3$ is quantitatively more widespread than that of $\gamma_2$, whereas the approximation to $x_t^{\mathrm{opt}}$ is moderately more accurate for $\gamma_3$.
-The overall coefficients of risk-aversion comprised within the $\gamma_3$ profile outweighing those within the $\gamma_2$ profile exemplify the necessary nuance to the rule.
-Leastwise, Corollaries \ref{col2} and \ref{col3} demonstrate that the piecewise variety of the rules abates with boosts in the risk-profiles as a whole.
+Table \ref{tab3} furthermore reveals that besides the size of the dissimilitude in levels of risk aversion, the individual magnitudes of $\gamma_d$ and $\gamma_u$ affect the approximation's potency.
+Observe that the risk profile of $\gamma_3$ is quantitatively more widespread than that of $\gamma_2$, whereas the approximation to $x_t^{\mathrm{opt}}$ is moderately more accurate for $\gamma_3$.
+The overall coefficients of risk aversion comprised within the $\gamma_3$ profile outweighing those within the $\gamma_2$ profile exemplify the necessary nuance to the rule.
+In particular, Corollaries \ref{col2} and \ref{col3} show that the piecewise variety of the approximate rules abates with boosts in the risk profiles as a whole.
 Hence, $x_t^{\mathrm{opt}}$ for the $\gamma_3$ agent are less sensitive to economic shocks, making the constant approximation to $\widehat{\lambda}_{u,t}^{\mathrm{opt}}$ more eloquent.
-Lastly, in Figure \ref{f3}, we depict the densities for $X_T/\Pi_T$ of the CRRA and dual CRRA agents.
+Last, in Figure \ref{f3}, we depict the densities for $X_T/\Pi_T$ of the CRRA and dual CRRA agents.
 The right-skewed nature of the latter shows that the dual CRRA function invokes a rough guarantee near the desired benchmark.\footnote{This is a logical consequence of the results in section \ref{sec5.1}, see \citet{kammaetalnetspar} for further details.}